EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.scheduling.md

 ### celestial.scheduling.weight_cadence

 Calculate the cadence weight for a list of targets.
-Package: +celestial.scheduling Description: The cadence weight is a combination of two weights, based on the last time the target was observed during the night, and
+Package: +celestial.scheduling Description: The cadence weight is a combination of two weights, based on the last time the target was observed during the night, and the last time it was observed before the current night.